1. Home

 In any of these cases, you should go to the emergency department.

 Does your child need other care or services?
-If your child is under the age of 14, you need to request an attestation from a public officer if:
+If your child is under the age of 14, you can request an attestation from a public officer in one of these 2 situations:

-• the other parent refuses to give consent; or
+• The other parent refuses to give consent.

 The services requested must be services recognized by the Minister of Justice.